w5xd/NyeVikingPowerMonitor/STL/console2/ReadMe.md

 <ol>
 <li>There are slots for 7 #4 machine screw square nuts in Base2.
 Place all of them.
 The ones that won't stay in with friction, use cellophane tape to keep them in place.
+<li>If you built the PCB with SMT LEDs, then the base you printed has 6 channels for the
+2mm x end glow fibert optic cable.
+Place that fiber optic cable now.
+Leave the ends too long and cut them to size after both the PCB and front panel are placed.
 <li>Wire both the AA cell holders to each other and the PCB.
+On the PCB, insert the wires
+from the bottom so they route under the PCB.
 <li>Wire all 6 LEDs on flying wires to the PCB.
-<li>Fasten the PCB with two #4 machine screws.
+<li>Fasten the PCB with two #4 x 5/16" machine screws.
 There are 3 mounting posts.
 Use only
 the two closest to the front panel.
 <li>Fasten the horizontal AA cell holder.
 The + side is against the back panel.
 The
 horizontal one is the one whose + side is wired to the PCB (as opposed to the other AA cell holder.)
-Use two #2 x 3/16" machine screws.
+Use two #2 x 1/4" machine screws.
 Do not over tighten.
 <li>Solder 3 wires between the front panel Hold Time pot and its 3 pin connector.
 Route the connector wire through the hole in the base and plug it into the connector on the PCB.